-Understanding StructuredClone: The Modern Way to Deep Copy In JavaScript
+Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

-JavaScript developers are all too familiar with the frustration of dealing with reference types.
-Countless hours are spent debugging issues caused by unintentional object mutations - a common pain point in JavaScript development.
+JavaScript developers struggle with reference types.
+Unintentional object mutations cause countless debugging hours - a persistent pain point in JavaScript development.

-For years, creating deep copies of objects in JavaScript was unnecessarily difficult.
-While shallow copying with Object.assign()
+Creating deep copies of objects in JavaScript used to be unnecessarily difficult.
+While Object.assign()

-or the spread operator is straightforward, deep copying nested structures required hacky workarounds or external dependencies.
-That's why the addition of structuredClone()
+or the spread operator handle shallow copying well, deep copying nested structures required hacky workarounds or external libraries.
+The introduction of structuredClone()

-works, how it compares to other copying techniques, and the gotchas developers should know about before implementing it in their code.
+works, compares it to other copying techniques, and highlights important limitations you should know before using it.

-The root of the problem lies in how JavaScript treats objects.
-When assigning an object to a variable, it doesn't create a copy but rather a reference to the original object.
+JavaScript treats objects as references.
+When you assign an object to a variable, you create a reference to the original object, not a copy.
 Changes to one reference affect all references pointing to the same object:

 javascriptconst original = { name: "John", profile: { age: 30 } }; const copy = original; // Creates a reference, not a copy copy.profile.age = 31; console.log(original.profile.age); // Outputs: 31 - original was modified!